-applying pivot calibration to pointer tool
+Applying a pivot calibration to the pointer tool

-doing calibration of scissor model in a low-noise environment redoing scissor calibration multiple times to ensure consistent results.
+Performing the calibration of the scissor model in a low-noise environment

+Redoing the scissor calibration multiple times to ensure that we obtained consistent results.

 - 2. Septum surface reconstruction by randomized septum surface touching.
 Not completed. - 3.
 Image projection of anatomy onto surface mesh.
 Not completed.